dimid/prometheus-ecs-discovery/README.md

 * `PROMETHEUS_EXPORTER_PATH` specify alternative scrape path here (optional)
 * `PROMETHEUS_EXPORTER_SCHEME` specify an alternative scheme here, default is http (optional)
 * `PROMETHEUS_EXPORTER_LABELS` specify an additional labels (optional pair list, eg: "label1=value1,...,labelN=valueN")
+* `PROMETHEUS_EXPORTER_DEFAULT_LABELS` specify a list of default labels that should be attached to the target.

 By docker labels one means `dockerLabels` map in ECS task definition JSONs like that:
 ```json